Kelechi Iheanacho: Loan to Middlesbrough

 On 3 February 2025, Iheanacho moved to Championship club Middlesbrough on loan until the end of the season.
 He scored 1 goal in 15 games during his loan spell at the club.

 Celtic

 On 2 September 2025, Iheanacho signed for Scottish Premiership side Celtic on a one-year contract, with the club having an option for another year.
-His arrival meant that he would reunite with his former manager at Lecicester City Brendan Rodgers as well as his former teammate Kasper Schmeichel.
+His arrival meant that he would reunite with his former manager at Leicester City Brendan Rodgers as well as his former teammate Kasper Schmeichel.
 Iheanacho made his debut for Celtic against Kilmarnock on 14 September, coming on as a substitute and scoring a last-minute penalty to win the match 2–1.

+He also came on later in the season against St Mirren in the Scottish Cup on 19 April 2026, scoring twice in extra time to help Celtic win 6-2 and advance to the final.
+He scored another winner against Hibernian at Easter Road on 3 May, followed by a 99th-minute penalty against Motherwell at Fir Park to win the match 3–2 and keep Celtic within touching distance of Hearts.

+On 16 May, Celtic played Hearts in the final game of the season.
+Iheanacho replaced Sebastian Tounekti at half-time, and was instrumental in helping turn the game around in Celtic's favour, as they won the match 3–1 and snatched the title from Heart of Midlothian in the final minutes of the season.

+Bursaspor

+On 17 July 2026, Iheanacho signed for TFF 1.
+Lig side Bursaspor.